-Ken Sio is set to wear 23 following his arrival at the AJ Bell Stadium.
+Ken Sio is set to wear 23 following his arrival at the The Salford Stadium.
 Gil Dudson has been named at number ten while fellow new signings Adam Lawton and Adam Walker will wear 25 and 15, respectively.

 Josh Wood – who was last year’s Young Player of the Year – has moved to number nine.
 Fellow youngster Jake Bibby has moved to number five.

 Greg Burke and Ed Chamberlain who arrived midway through 2017 have been given 16 and two.

 Jackson Hastings will remain as number 31, the number he wore when originally joining the Club in July.
 Joey Lussick will wear 14.

 Niall Evalds has moved to number one, the position he occupied for the majority of last season.
 The full squad list and sponsors are as follows:

 Niall Evalds sponsored by The Dog & Partridge

 Ed Chamberlain sponsored by Sparta Lightning Services

 George Griffin sponsored by SuperJosh